minhdoan0730/twitter_stream_processing/README.md

-# bigdata-uit-course
+# Big Data Course of UIT

-Big Data Course of UIT
+A simple real-time TRENDING REPORT dashboard on Twitter, using Spark to analyze Data Stream from Twitter for MapReduce programming.